hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ### Reference.loader

-For situations where only the id and the domain object (string) type is known, it is possible to use the \*ByReferences methods.
+For situations where only the id and the domain object (string) type is known, it is possible to use internally in the authorization module the \*ByReferences methods.
+This is directly connected with the api endpoint that is missed for now.
 They load the reference directly.

 > Please keep in mind that it can have an impact on the performance if you use it wrongly.